What are some transportation issues related to cancer care?

-Write down on a calendar who needs a ride, when and where.
-Be sure to include lab draws, treatment, and other tests or appointments, as well as family activities like school, lessons, work, etc.
+Write down on a calendar who needs a ride, when, and where.
+Be sure to include lab draws, treatment, other tests or appointments, and family activities like school, lessons, work, etc.

 Step 2: Figure out who can help

 List all available transportation options.
 Be sure to include family, friends, neighbors, church members, public transportation, volunteer driver programs (through churches or hospitals), hospital vans, other caregiving families that might carpool, private door-through-door escort services, and paratransit (public transportation for the elderly and disabled).
-You can find more information at the National Center on Senior Transportation.
+You can find more information at the National Aging and Disability Transportation Center.

 Step 3: Make it easy for people to help